chathuratd/pharmacy-management-system/README.md

 This project is a Pharmacy Management System that includes a loyalty program and other essential features for managing a pharmacy.
 The application is built using React for the frontend and Node.js for the backend.

+## Current Hosting

+This application is currently hosted at [http://54.172.39.22:3000/](http://54.172.39.22:3000/) using two separate repositories named [PMS_backend](https://github.com/chathuratd/PMS_backend) and [PMS_frontend](https://github.com/chathuratd/PMS_frontend), with self-hosted runners.
+GitHub Actions is configured for continuous integration and deployment.

+You can use the following credentials to log in as a manager and check the loyalty program and other functions:

+- **Username:** manager@pms.dev
+- **Password:** itpITP123!

 ## Table of Contents

 1. [Features](#features)